openpreserve/jpylyzer/README.txt

 --wrapper, -w : wrap the output for individual image(s) in 'results' XML element.
 Output

 Output is directed to the standard output device (stdout).

+Development partially supported by the SCAPE Project.
+The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137).